paceaux/typography-baseline/README.md

 * Firefox
 * Chrome
 * Edge
-* IE10*
 * Safari
 * Opera

- >*IE10 doesn't support CSS Variables, but nothing will break in IE10 if that's the case.

 ## Usage
 While this is relatively unopinionated, there are a few "opinions" to consider: